uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/4-warbots_mobilize.md

 It was probably the most amazing team in history that also no one respected
 even a lick.
 And remember this amazing but awful team was down to one tiny
 bot so at the moment this diacotomy of skill was blunted in every way.
 "The junction\!"
-Rodgie saw the destination and all hover boots terminated as
+Bodgie saw the destination and all hover boots terminated as
 their wearers slid to a safe halt.
 "Where's Mr Greely?"

 "Found him\!
 Ed was standing listless in the middle. " Jet ran to his advisor with